Tyson910/ITC366/README.md

 # ITC366
-All solutions are saved inside HW1 file
+All solutions are saved inside HW1 folder